Introduction: VideoDuke, Download Videos for Mac

 If you're going to try Videoduke, take my advice: only download it from the official site.
 That way you don't get a messed-with or harmful copy.
 After using and checking it myself, I'm comfortable saying Videoduke is safe for your Mac, as long as you get it the right way.

-Review of Videoduke
+Review of VideoDuke

-How to Download YouTube Videos and Shorts
+How to Download YouTube Videos and Shorts via VideoDuke

 With Videoduke, you can snag videos from tons of popular sites.
 I had zero problems saving YouTube videos, Shorts, and even whole playlists right to my Mac.
-It can pull files in up to 8K, which is just awesome for sharp screens.
+It can pull files in up to 8K, which is just wonderful for sharp screens.

 videoduke reviews